 There was a time in history when being thin was the norm, and carrying around a few extra pounds was associated with wealth and prosperity.
 In modern times, however, most people would do (almost) anything to shed those few extra pounds.
 Lately, much research has been done on meal timing and fasting, bringing to light the discovery that when you eat may be just as important as what you eat.
-The most recent research suggests that meal timing curbs appetite, suggesting that limiting food consumption to a certain window of time earlier in the day may be the key to keeping off extra weight.
+The most recent research suggests that meal timing curbs appetite and that limiting food consumption to a certain window of time earlier in the day may be the key to keeping off extra weight.

 New Evidence Suggests Meal Timing Curbs Appetite